SunShijunOvO/deep-learning-from-scratch/README.md

 # deep-learning-from-scratch
-Codes and notes while reading the book: Deep Learning from Scratch.
+Codes and notes while reading the book *Deep Learning from Scratch*.